milanjanosov/janosov.com/content/services/index.md

   </details>
     <details class="service">
         <summary class="service__title">Lectures and workshops</summary>
         <p class="service__description">Now you may book a lecture or workshop covering various areas of data science, focusing on network science and geospatial data.
-For references, please visit the ‘Appearances’ section. </p>
+For references, please visit the <a href="../appearances">‘Appearances’</a> section. </p>
         <a class="service__contact button" href="../contact#lecture-workshop">Ask for details</a>
     </details>
     <details class="service">